In the beginning…

 Being up here in the forest, where it is quiet all day and plenty of time to do whatever makes me happy, offers me plenty of time to edit new art.
 I’ve been spending a few hours every morning revisiting shoots from years ago and finding plenty to choose from.

 I’m so blessed to have hundreds of wonderful shoots to choose from.
 I expect I could edit for the rest of my life just from what I’ve shot and stored over the years.
+Of course, I still have some years left to add more art if the models are willing.
+Frankly, I could have more years because I get to continue creating art.

 Press the donate button below if you want to buy me a hot cocoa…or an ice cream. ;)